Miscellaneous Calculators

 Final Exam 91 20%

-After clicking "Calculate," the Grade calculator provides a numerical and letter grade.
+After clicking "Calculate," the Grade Calculator instantly provides your numerical and letter grade.

 Average Grade: 87.7 (B+)

-Forming a Game plan to Reach Your Target Grade
+Form a Game Plan to Reach Your Target Final Grade

 Assignment/Exam (optional) Grade Weight